 - Gain practical experience with a rigorous internship

 Expand your technical knowledge

-You will participate in PhD-level science coursework so that you enter the work force understanding the cutting edge of your field.
+You will participate in PhD-level coursework so that you enter the work force understanding the cutting edge of your field.
 Exposure to industry experts and faculty who lead research efforts will ensure that you understand the emerging frontiers within your expertise.

 Learn business fundamentals

 Gain a breadth of business knowledge that will help you navigate within organizational culture and accelerate your career.
 Interactive classes in highly-desirable skills such as communications, leading and managing, managerial accounting, and project management will complement your technical skills.

 Develop skills to compete successfully for professional jobs

 Learn how to present yourself professionally and participate fully in the many networking opportunities available in the RTP area.
 Practice these skills with seasoned professionals in our seminar series tailored to professionals with the goal of working in a STEM career.

 Apply your technical and business knowledge during an internship with one of the many organizations in the Research Triangle area.
 Your internship will provide an opportunity to work within a real-world team environment and participate in projects that incorporate your breadth of knowledge.